Entering his fourth season as a coach in the NFL, Adam Stenavich begins his second year with the Packers in 2020 as the club's offensive line coach.

 Stenavich joined San Jose State after spending the 2014 season as the offensive line coach at Northern Arizona.
 His line helped the Lumberjacks rank No. 16 in the Football Championship Subdivision (FCS) in passing offense (272.5 ypg) and No. 34 in total offense (419.5 ypg).
 NAU's line cleared the way for three different backs to register 100-yard rushing games on the season, with a pair of linemen earning All-Big Sky Conference honors (T Joe Gurski, second team; G Eric Rodriguez, third team).

-Stenavich began his coaching career at his alma mater, the University of Michigan, in 2011 as a strength and conditioning intern.
+Stenavich began his coaching career in 2011 at his alma mater, the University of Michigan, as a strength and conditioning intern.
 He then served as an offensive graduate assistant for the Wolverines for two seasons (2012-13).
 A left tackle at Michigan (2002-05), Stenavich earned first-team All-Big Ten honors in both of his final two seasons, also taking home the Hugh R. Rader Jr. Award as Michigan's top offensive lineman as a senior in 2005.

 Following his collegiate career, Stenavich signed with the Carolina Panthers as an undrafted free agent in May 2006, but was released by the team in the final roster reduction.
 He was signed to Green Bay's practice squad in November 2006 and spent the final six weeks of the season with the Packers.
 In the spring of 2007, he was allocated to the Amsterdam Admirals of NFL Europa by the Packers and went to training camp with Green Bay that season.
 Stenavich was with the Dallas Cowboys in training camp in 2008 and then was on the Houston Texans' practice squad in 2008-09.

 Born March 11, 1983, in Marshfield, Wis., Stenavich earned first-team all-state honors as a senior at Marshfield High School.
-He and his wife, Kate, have two daughters, Hadley and Maggie, and two sons, Tim and Joseph.
+He and his wife, Katie, have two daughters, Hadley and Maggie, and two sons, Tim and Joseph.